Tennant Creek Land Use Plan

 Stage One, completed in November and December 2017 included the release of a discussion paper and first round of up front community consultation.

-Stage Two, occurred 10 July to 17 August 2018 which included the release of the draft Land Use Plan (5.1 mb).
+Stage Two, occurred 10 July to 17 August 2018 which included the release of the draft Land Use Plan PDF (5.1 MB).

 This has been prepared taking into account the feedback received from the community and information provided by the service authorities during Stage One.

 Stage Three is the final stage of the project.
-The Planning Commission will finalise and recommend the Land Use Plan and associated documents to the Minister for Infrastructure, Planning and Logistics for public exhibition as a proposed amendment to the Northern Territory Planning Scheme.
+The Planning Commission finalised and recommended the Land Use Plan to the Minister for Infrastructure, Planning and Logistics for public exhibition as a proposed amendment to the Northern Territory Planning Scheme.

 Draft Tennant Creek Land Use Plan

-The draft Tennant Creek Land Use Plan (5.1 mb) is a plan that identifies current and future land uses and potential land requirements for Tenant Creek that caters for future population growth.
+The draft Tennant Creek Land Use Plan PDF (5.1 MB) is a plan that identifies current and future land uses and potential land requirements for Tenant Creek that caters for future population growth.

 The draft Land Use Plan also shows where opportunities for land use change exist and provides focused locations to the east and west of Paterson Street for expanding urban growth and industrial development.